reginaldford/surrender.py/README.md

 * Copy and or Edit the surrender.yaml file to describe your cluster and render needs
 ### Running the cluster
 * Run **./surrender.py \<your config file.yaml\>** to start rendering!
-* **ctrl+c** will send an exist signal, which will close any open SSH/SCP connections Note that closing the program before a render session completes will allow hosts to complete what ever chunk they are working on.
+* **ctrl+c** will send an exit signal, which will close all of the open SSH/SCP connections Note that closing the program before a render session completes will allow hosts to complete what ever chunk they are working on.
-  The program does not STOP the render hosts early.
-You can kill blender programs with **killall blender** , but beware that this also will kill all running instances of blender unrelated to the cluster session.
+  The program does not STOP the render hosts before they complete a chunk.
+You can kill blender programs on a host with **killall blender** , but beware that this also will kill all running instances of blender unrelated to the cluster session.
+To avoid this, make a simlink to /usr/bin/blender_job and configure surrender to use blender_job instead, so that killall blender_jobs will not kill other blender instances that are not related to surrender.

 ### Help and Other Functions
   * Run **./surrender.py help** to see the command syntax and other functions available.